-PRL-189 Criminal Law and Procedure for the Paralegal (2)
+PRL-192 Criminal Law and Procedure for the Paralegal (3)

-Provides an overview of the basic principles of criminal law, as derived from common law, statutory and Constitutional principles, as well as basic criminal procedure in the United States.
-Contains additional instruction on the lowa Rules of Criminal Procedure, highlighting differences between lowa and other jurisdictions.
-Explores the rules, processes and skills necessary to prepare criminal cases for trial.
-Credits: 2, Hours: (2/0/0/0), Prereq: PRL-101; Arts & Sciences Elective Code: A
+Provides instruction in the basic principles of criminal law and criminal procedure.
+Examines common law and statutory law.
+Provides instruction in the lowa Rules of Criminal Procedure and examines differences between lowa and other jurisdictions.
+Provides instruction in the processes required to prepare criminal case for trial.
+Credits: 3, Hours: (3/0/0/0), Prereq: PRL-103; Arts & Sciences Elective Code: A